You are here

-Substance use can be complicated, because it describes any time a person uses any kind of substance, regardless of whether it’s legal or not, the amount that is used, who is using it or how often it’s used.
+Substance use can be complicated, because it describes any time a person uses any kind of substance that has an effect on the brain; regardless of whether it’s legal or not, the amount that is used, who is using it, or how often it’s used.

 That means we can be talking about anything from smoking a cigarette, to taking a pill, to getting drunk at a bar, to having your daily morning coffee.
-All of those activities are about using a chemical in order to get some of body/brain reaction.
+All of those activities are about using a chemical in order to get some sort of physical and/or emotional effect.

 Other terms you might see are: “substance abuse”, “substance misuse” or “addiction”.

 Sometimes people use these terms as if they all mean the same thing, which isn’t the case.
 Use of a substance may not be the same thing as “misuse” or “abuse”.
 “Abusing” or “misusing” a substance is not necessarily the same thing as having dependence and addiction.

 Understanding substance use can be complicated.
 People and their behaviours don’t usually fit neatly into a “category”.
 The world is not divided into people who don’t use vs. addicts.
 Instead, it might help to look at substance use as a “spectrum” or sliding scale (see image in slideshow).

 The effects substances have on the body depends on the substance.
 It can also depend on how much a person uses and how they use it, and whether they are using more than one substance at a time.
 Here are three main types of substances.
 Notice how each type causes a different effect: